 Killer policy in case of out of memory

 Out of memory (OOM) is customizable.
-The setting is query.low-memory-killer.policy
+The settings are.

 Spill to disk

 OOM can be mitigated if spilling memory to disk is enabled.
 It does not cover all possible cases.
+Performance is heavily affected during spill-to-disk.
 The configuration file is config.properties

 .
 For example,